 Dena was so grateful to NorthStar’s treatment team that she volunteered to tell her story to the public.
 At Columbia River Mental Health’s Spring Gala in May, she was featured in a video about NorthStar’s treatment model.
 She credited NorthStar’s same-day methadone policy with immediately getting her life back on track.

 Her goal today is to stick with her recovery plan set in motion at NorthStar, and “be there for my family–fully present.”
-With NorthStar to support her, Dena is confident her family’s future will be filled with joy and love rather than the ravages of addiction.
+With NorthStar to support her, Dena is confident her family’s future will be filled with joy and love rather than the ravages of opioid use disorder.

-If you’re interested in receiving treatment for opioid addiction, you make walk in today or make an appointment.
+If you’re interested in receiving treatment for an opioid use disorder, you can walk in today or make an appointment.